wso2/docs-choreo-dev/en/pe-docs/docs/devops-and-ci-cd/configure-choreo-ci-pipeline.md

 Another option you have is to build from a tag.
 Click on the down arrow next to **Show Commits** button.
 Then from the dropdown menu, select **Show Tags**.
 Click on **Show Tags** button.Finally, select the tag you want to pick and Click **Build**.

 !!! note
-        Admin and Choreo DevOps users can trigger builds using specific tags from the connected Git repository.
+        Users can trigger builds using specific tags from the connected Git repository.
 However, this action bypasses the standard branch-based deployment process and should only be used for critical, time-sensitive scenarios, as it can disrupt deployment track integrity.

 To configure build pipeline, click **Build Configurations**.
 The configurations would be specific to the type of component.
 For certain components, you can configure build time environment variables too.
 <!-- TODO: (VirajSalaka) Find out the component types which has environment variables has support -->